-Ronald Jan finished the highest level of secondary education (Gymnasium B), and then Ronald Jan studied business Administration at Nyenrode University.
+After finishing secondary education (Gymnasium B), and then Ronald Jan studied business Administration at Nyenrode University.
 Meanwhile he was playing hockey.
 After his study he worked for IKEA, and later for an organisation consultancy agency, which concerned itself with cultural change, creativity sessions and alternative ways of thinking.
 During those days, next to many other assignments, Ronald Jan cooperated in the development of a national environmental plan for the department of public health, infrastructure, and the environment.
-Here he worked alongside Pim Fortuyn (who was to be assassinated in 2002), as project administrator for the Student Public Transportation Card.
-At night(?)
-Ronald Jan studied cultural anthropology in the second half of the eighties.
+Here he worked alongside later famous Dutch politician Pim Fortuyn (who was to be assassinated in 2002), as project administrator for the Student Public Transportation Card.
+In the evenings Ronald Jan studied cultural anthropology in the second half of the eighties.
 He also attended many spiritual courses, ranging from meditation and philosophy, to backgrounds on the purpose of life.

 Dutch field hockey team

-Ronald Jan played hockey with HC Bloemendaal, winning the Dutch championship with them in 1986.
-He made his debut for the Dutch national team in Barcelona against Spain in December 1980.
+Ronald Jan played hockey with HC Bloemendaal, winning the Dutch championship in 1986.
 Ronald Jan was known for his ‘velvet technique’ and played a total of 59 official international games (scoring 19 goals) for the national team.
 After the 1986 world championship in London he quit hockey at the age of 26, because he wanted to – besides his work – study cultural anthropology.